correspondMerchant/LAGO-R-Package/README.md

   <img src="./images/banner.png" width="800" alt="Banner">
 </p>

-The LAGO R package bridges the gap between theoretical advances of LAGO and practical applications by providing a standardized solution for:
+The LAGO R package bridges the gap between theoretical advances in Learn-As-you-GO (LAGO) and practical applications by providing a standardized solution for:
 1) fitting the outcome models for both binary and continuous outcomes, including support for fixed center effects/center characteristics and fixed time effects,
 2) calculating the recommended interventions based on various optimization criteria, including support for custom cost functions,
 3) estimating the optimal intervention based on data from all stages,